nicolaseyrolle/Monte-Carlo-project-French/README.md

 - Antithetic Variates
 - Stratification

-All of our experiments are done in R language.
+All experiments are done in R language.